Imagine an internet community with a bank account (or, well, a cryptocurrency wallet). That in a nutshell is a DAO.

-Lead investors in the 50 biggest DAOs by market cap (as defined by the product of token prices and circulating supply)
+Lead investors in the 50 biggest DAOs by market cap

 (Based on data from Crunchbase and CoinMarketCap, created using KgBase.)

-There are also some business celebrities and well-known billionaires, such as Mark Cuban and Peter Thiel, getting into getting into decentralization, Web3, and the related ecosystem, including some non-DAO entities that exist in the space.
+There are also some business celebrities and well-known billionaires, such as Mark Cuban and Peter Thiel, getting into decentralization, Web3, and the related ecosystem, including some non-DAO entities that exist in the space.
 Here is a closer look at eight of the most interesting names that came up in our research.

 Perhaps the least surprising on the list are Marc Andreessen and Ben Horowitz.
 The co-founders of venture capital firm Andreessen Horowitz have invested in some of the most successful DAOs so far.
 The most widely used are Uniswap, Compound, and Maker.